kmorris01/A-B-Test/README.md

   Number of clicks-- Comparable to number of cookies, this metric does not depend on how we carry out the "start free trial" page,         since the clicked users have not seen that page before they decide to click the button.
 Example-- the page asking the number of hours   that the student can dedicate to course work after clicking "Start free Trial" button, but the course overview page remains the same     for both the control & the experiment/test group.
 Resulting in this one being a invariant metric.

   Click-through-probability--Again, since the users have not seen the page we tested on before they decide to click the button, the       click-through-probability also does not depend on our test.
 This one would be an invariant metric.
 This is a real good invariant       metric, since the clicks happen before the users see the experiment, therefore it does not depend on our test.

+  ***Launch Statement--
+The expectation for the experiment/test could be as follows--the gross conversion will decrease practically significance, which demonstrates that the cost will be lower by introducing the new screener; while the net conversion will not decrease statistically significance, which can indicate that the screener can impact the result of the revenues.

 # Measuring Variability--